antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 #### Windows

-After [@benaadams](https://github.com/benaadams) reported [#25905](https://github.com/dotnet/runtime/issues/25905) we have very carefully studied the profiles and [WriteFile](https://docs.microsoft.com/windows/win32/api/fileapi/nf-fileapi-writefile) docs and got to the conclusion that we don't need to extend the file before performing every async write operation. `WriteFile()` extends the file if needed.
+After [@benaadams](https://github.com/benaadams) reported [#25905](https://github.com/dotnet/runtime/issues/25905) we have very carefully studied the profiles and [WriteFile](https://docs.microsoft.com/windows/win32/api/fileapi/nf-fileapi-writefile) docs and came to the conclusion that we don't need to extend the file before performing every async write operation. `WriteFile()` extends the file if needed.

-In the past, we were doing that because we were thinking that `SetFilePointer` (Windows sys-call used to set file position) could not be pointing to a non-existing offset (`offset > endOfFile`).
+In the past, we did that because we were thinking that `SetFilePointer` (Windows sys-call used to set file position) could not be pointing to a non-existing offset (`offset > endOfFile`).
 [Docs](https://docs.microsoft.com/windows/win32/api/fileapi/nf-fileapi-setfilepointer#remarks) helped us to invalidate that assumption:

 > It is not an error to set a file pointer to a position beyond the end of the file.
 The size of the file does not increase until you call the SetEndOfFile, WriteFile, or WriteFileEx function.
 A write operation increases the size of the file to the file pointer position plus the size of the buffer written, which results in the intervening bytes uninitialized.